-Prerequisite: ACT Math score of 23 or higher or MATH-1213 or MATH-1614.
+Prerequisite: ACT Math score of 23 or higher or MATH-1614.

 An introduction to careers in engineering and to the engineering programs at OC.
 Team activities and design projects.
 Laboratory - 3 hours.
-This course is normally offered in the fall semester.
+This course is normally offered in the fall semester